olofk/edalize/doc/edam/api.rst

 dependencies Dict of `Dependency`_ Direct dependencies of each core that is contained in the EDAM. files         List of `File`_      Contains all the HDL source files, constraint files,
-                                   vendor IP description files, memory initialization files etc. for the project. hooks         `Hook`_              A dictionary of extra commands to execute at various stages of the project build/run. name          String               **Required** Name of the project parameters    Dict of `Parameter`_ Specifies build- and run-time parameters, such as plusargs, VHDL generics, Verilog defines etc.
+                                   vendor IP description files, memory initialization files etc. for the project. flow_options `Flow Options`_       A dictionary of tool- and flow-specific options.
+Used by the Flow API hooks         `Hook`_              A dictionary of extra commands to execute at various stages of the project build/run. name          String               **Required** Name of the project parameters    Dict of `Parameter`_ Specifies build- and run-time parameters, such as plusargs, VHDL generics, Verilog defines etc.